 PHP setup

-Here are the steps to set up PHP in VS Code with mise:
+Here is how to set up PHP in VS Code with mise:

 - Install the mise-vscode extension (if not already installed)